gmbolt/gmbolt.github.io/pages/phd.md

 ## Users as interaction networks

 In the most general sense, network data consists of relational information amongst a collection of entities.
-A ubiquitous example is social network data, encoding the friendships (relations) amongst a sample of individuals.
-The increasing prevalence of data in this form has driven a burgeoning interest in methodologies suitable to their analysis, developing into a sub-field of statistics referred to by some as "statistical network analysis" - see for example the review by Salter-Townsend et al. (2012),[^salter] or the book of Kolaczyk and Csárdi (2014).[^kolaczyk]
+A ubiquitous example is social network data, encoding the friendships (relations) amongst a sample of individuals (entities).
+The increasing prevalence of data in this form has driven a burgeoning interest in methodologies suitable to their analysis, developing into a sub-field of statistics referred as "statistical network analysis" - see for example the review by Salter-Townsend et al. (2012),[^salter] or the book of Kolaczyk and Csárdi (2014).[^kolaczyk]

 How does this relate to clickstreams?
 Well, by using the intermittent and bursty property of these data, we are able to partition a single user's data into a sequence of paths over webpages (Fig. 2).
-This represents an instance of a so-called **interaction network**, where one observes interactions amongst entities over time (here entities = webpages and interactions = paths).
+This represents an instance of a so-called **interaction network**, where one observes interactions amongst entities over time (here entities=webpages and interactions=paths).
 This differs subtly from the case where relations amongst entities are observed explicitly, such as in traditional social network data, and has led to recent work in the literature on new models.[^crane][^cai]

 \figenv{
     /assets/phd-diagrams/interaction_network.png